 Graduate Assistants (GA's) play and integral role in the primary function of teaching in the Department of Biology.
 GA's receive a full waiver of tuition and fees up to 15 credit hours a year as well as a modest stipend, in exchange for work within our department of up to 20 hours a week.

 The primary responsibility of each GA is to provide support as a teaching assistant in our laboratory courses, and in the maintenance of laboratory facilities and equipment.

 Responsibilities of GA’s in the Department of Biology include:

-- Provide in-class instructional support for students and assist instructors in delivering course content; this will include any preparation required to demonstrate knowledge and competency in the subjects being presented in lab (e.g., studying lab material, attending lectures).
+- Provide in-class or online instructional support for students and assist instructors in delivering course content; this will include any preparation required to demonstrate knowledge and competency in the subjects being presented in lab (e.g., studying lab material, attending lectures).